‘The people of Alabama deserve a lot better than you’: Comedian John Oliver criticizes Kay Ivey, transgender law - NewsBreak

 Oliver took Ivey to task for her statements.

 “As to her point there that we have to respect how God made us do we?
 Really?
 Why?
 Because we got too many holes, way too little hair, and necks, fragile lollipop bones that balance our dumb dumb heads in one very specific direction or else we die.
 None of this is intelligent design,” Oliver said.
-“And what Alabama’s worst meemaw might appeal to reality there, the truth is major medical associations oppose bans on transgender affirming care with good reason because it saves lives and withdrawing it can be incredibly harmful.”Phenix City Police investigating May 13 shooting, asking anyone with information to come forward
+“And what Alabama’s worst meemaw might appeal to reality there, the truth is major medical associations oppose bans on transgender affirming care with good reason because it saves lives and withdrawing it can be incredibly harmful.”Federal judge to consider Alabama transgender law

 Oliver ended the segment by standing in solidarity with transgender children in Alabama who would be affected by the law.